Hadza people: Present

 In recent years, Hadza territory has seen increasing encroachment from neighboring peoples.
 The western Hadza lands are now a private hunting reserve, and the Hadza are officially restricted to a reservation within the reserve and prohibited from hunting there.
 The Yaeda Valley, long uninhabited due to the tsetse fly, is now settled by Datooga herders, who are clearing the Hadza lands on either side of the valley for pasture for their goats and cattle.
 The Datooga hunt out the game, and their land clearing destroys the berries, tubers, and honey that the Hadza rely on.
 Watering holes for Datooga cattle can cause the shallow watering holes that the Hadza rely on to dry up.
 Most Hadzabe are no longer able to sustain themselves in the bush without supplementary food such as ugali.

 After appearing in documentaries on the Hadza on PBS and the BBC in 2001, the Mang'ola Hadza have become a tourist attraction.
 Although this may seem to help the Hadzabe, much of the money from tourism is allocated to government offices and tourism companies instead of the Hadzabe.
 Money given directly to Hadzabe also contributes to alcoholism, and deaths from alcohol poisoning have recently become a severe problem, further contributing to the loss of cultural knowledge.

 In 2007, the local government controlling the Hadza lands adjacent to the Yaeda Valley leased the entire 6500 sqkm of land to the Al Nahyan royal family of the United Arab Emirates for use as a "personal safari playground".
 Both the Hadza and Datooga were evicted, with some Hadza resisters imprisoned.
 However, after protests from the Hadza and negative coverage in the international press, the deal was rescinded.

-The Hadzabe were part of major studies concerning evolutionary anthropology and bioenergetics, primarily conducted by Duke University professor Herman Pontzer and Pontzer's research team.
+The Hadzabe were part of major studies concerning evolutionary anthropology and bioenergetics.
+Research on bioenergetics was primarily conducted by Duke University professor Herman Pontzer and Pontzer's research team.
 Pontzer's fieldwork was also overseen by the Tanzanian National Institute for Medical Research and Commission for Science and Technology.
 The Hadzabe were instrumental in the researchers' discovery of the exercise paradox, which found that the Hadzabe had comparable caloric expenditure to sedentary individuals in industrialized nations, despite being more physically active.